 The emerging human pathogen Fusarium

 Fungi of the genus Fusarium are among the most important trans-kingdom pathogens.
 They are responsible for dramatic yield losses as plant pathogens, but can also cause serious superficial and invasive infections in humans (fusariosis).
 These result in severe outcomes, especially in immunocompromised patients, while an infection of the cornea (keratitis) primarily affects otherwise healthy contact lens wearers.
-We elucidate virulence factors, their regulation and the diagnosis of Fusarium infections.
+We elucidate virulence factors, their regulation, as well as the Fusarium species diversity, with a focus on accessory chromosomes ("mini chromosomes") not conserved in the population.

 Our main research areas are